Meet The Pack

 (My Favourite Dog)

-At the time of writing this Turk is 14 and a half years old, which is pretty good going for a Springer Spaniel.
+At the time of writing this Turk is 14, which is pretty good going for a Springer Spaniel.
 I don’t want to say he’s stupid but…he has his own way of doing things and…he mightn’t be the smartest but I wouldn’t change him for the world.
 Bonkers doesn’t even begin to describe the type of dog he is.
 It’s a well-known fact that Springers are nuts and he is the poster dog for that title.
 He’s starting to slow down now but if 1 human year is 7 dog years, I don’t know how spritely I’d be at 98 either.

 In his more youthful days, the only way to stop him running was to physically restrain him.
 But it’s not in the fields and the paths he runs, oh no, it’s through the bushes, whether they are thorn bushes or not, he’s jumping into them and carving his own path!
 I often have to put him back on his lead just until we get past the thorns just so he doesn’t do any (more) damage to himself.
 Turk has an unusually long tongue (as you can see in his photo) but this is never more obvious than when he’s running.
 One time while walking around Killiney Hill, Turk went missing.
 I decided to walk back the way I came to try find him and on my way back to the obelisk, I passed a woman and asked her if she had seen a Springer Spaniel running around on the top of the hill.
 She paused for a moment and replied: ‘Oh yes, there's springer up there with a massive tongue.
 He’s running around like a lunatic.
 That could be him!’.
 There was no doubt in my mind that was Turk.

-For the last two years I’ve had a stand at Ireland’s Family Pet Expo in the RDS and I always bring Turk along with me for the weekend.
-Last year he won ‘Best Veteran' and this year he won ‘Best Rescue’.
+Every year I have a stand at Ireland’s Family Pet Expo in the RDS and I always bring Turk along with me for the weekend.
+In 2015 he won ‘Best Veteran' and 2016 he won ‘Best Rescue’.
 Look at him there with his Rosette.

 What a handsome lad!